Shreyasi2002/SpeechEmotionRecognition/README.md

 ## Schedule:

 Week1:

     • covering ml\dl basics

 Week 2:

     • building  audio recorder

     • plotting waveform and spectrogram

     • learning audio preprocessing for feature extraction

 Week 3:

     • Implementing the code for feature extraction using Librosa library

 Week 4:

     • Implement the MLP model for emotion recognition

     • Evaluating it on test set

+Mid-term deliverables:

-Mid-term deliverables:- showing the waveforms and spectrograms of audio waves and present the mlp model.
+    - showing the waveforms and spectrograms of audio waves and present the mlp model.

 Week 5:

     • Implementing LSTM model

     • Starting to implement CNN model

 Week 6:

     • Complete the CNN model implementation.

     • Model will be evaluated on our voice

 Week 7:

     • If interested then work could be done to improve accuracy by extracting some more features or by adding or removing some layers
       Project ends.

-End term deliverables: Presenting the progression of project and evaluating the model on live speech.
+End term deliverables:

+    - Presenting the progression of project and evaluating the model on live speech.